rolyp/agda-stdlib-ext/README.md

 # agda-stdlib-ext, release 0.0.3

-Some useful additions to the Agda standard library version 0.9.
+Useful additions to the Agda standard library.

+## Required compiler and libraries

+* Agda, version 2.4.2.3.
+* Agda standard library, version 0.9.

-## TODO
+## To do

-* Fix unsolved metas in `Ext.Data.FiniteMap` which have emerged since recent upgrades.
+* Fix unsolved metas in `Ext.Data.FiniteMap`, which emerged from an earlier upgrade.
 * Ditto `Ext.Data.Unit.Properties`.
 * Add an `AgdaStdlibExt.agda` which imports the whole of `agda-stdlib-ext`.